-Life doesn’t stop just because a student is in grad school, and it can be difficult balancing everything.
+Life doesn’t stop just because you are in grad school or a postdoc, and it can be difficult balancing everything.
 But you aren’t alone on this path.

 If you have questions, concerns, are in distress*– and haven’t been able to find solutions or clear paths for assistance, please don’t hesitate to contact either Renee Eastwood (KSAS) or Christine Kavanagh (WSE).
 Even if we can’t solve the issue for you, we will be able to direct you to the best resources (many issues have dedicated offices to support you- we can guide you to them if you haven’t yet found them), can offer suggestions, and will be a support to you as you navigate through your time with us.
 Another university-wide resource guide can be found on https://wellness.jhu.edu/.